-The research uncovered common academic conventions, practices and expectations often unfamiliar to the target group and which contribute, in many cases to their being unsuccessful in academic settings.
-The findings were used to inform the development of self-paced course with both intercultural theory and practice (through case studies, decision points, and reflection) which uncovers common cultural practice in Canadian academic settings.
+The research uncovered common academic conventions, practices, and expectations often unfamiliar to the target group and which contribute, in many cases, to their being unsuccessful in academic settings.
+The findings were used to inform the development of a self-paced course with both intercultural theory and practice (through case studies, decision points, and reflection) which uncovers common cultural practices in Canadian academic settings.

 Online Development (Previous Course)